 - we have Transfer Queues to be able to transactionally create tasks

 - a Matching component responsible for delivering tasks for queuing and matching poll for requests coming from external workers

 - a Front-end component because we need routing

 - a Worker component for background jobs.

-This leaves Workflows and Activities implemented by application developers using Temporal SDKs.
+This leaves Workflows and Activities to be implemented by application developers using one of the Temporal SDKs.